KPSE-LD

-KPSE-LD (channel 50, cable channel 13) is a low-power television station licensed to Palm Springs, California, United States, serving the Coachella Valley as an affiliate of MyNetworkTV.
-It is owned by Entravision Communications (as the company's only MyNetworkTV affiliate), and is sister to NBC affiliate KMIR-TV (channel 36, also licensed to Palm Springs), Indio-licensed Univision affiliate KVER-CD (channel 41) and UniMás affiliate KEVC-CD (channel 5).
+KPSE-LD (channel 50, cable channel 20) is a low-power television station licensed to Palm Springs, California, United States, serving the Coachella Valley.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+Owned by Entravision Communications, KPSE-LD is sister to NBC affiliate KMIR-TV (channel 36), Univision affiliate KVER-CD (channel 41) and UniMás affiliate KEVC-CD (channel 5).
 KPSE and KMIR share studios on Parkview Drive in Palm Desert; KEVC and KVER maintain separate facilities on Corporate Way, also in Palm Desert.
 KPSE's transmitter is located atop Edom Hill in Cathedral City.

 History

 The station signed on January 3, 2000, as KPSE-LP on channel 50, the market's first locally based UPN affiliate.
 Owned by Mirage Media, it immediately replaced Los Angeles' KCOP-TV on Coachella Valley's Time Warner Cable system; until KPSE's launch, KCOP had served as UPN's de facto affiliate for Palm Springs.
 After UPN and The WB shut down and merged in 2006 to form The CW (which affiliated with KCWQ-LP and a subchannel of ABC affiliate KESQ-TV), KPSE joined MyNetworkTV.